JavierM42/react-line-wrapping-input/README.md

 What about an input that wraps when the content is too long, but doesn't allow user-entered line breaks?

 No easy way to do that natively on the web.
-This package solves that, using a neat trick and a `textarea` element.
+This package solves that using a neat trick and a `textarea` element.
 No need to mess around with `contenteditable`.

 <!-- TODO [Live demo](codesandbox URL) -->